 Cookie butter is not extracted from any nuts or seeds.
 It is the paste form of cookie, including fat, flour, sugar, and some additives.

-Imagine that you are tasting a spreadable cookie is a new experience while you have both the taste of the cookie and in the spreadable form of peanut butter.
+This cookie butter is exactly what you need if you want to take your autumn-inspired cookies to a new level.
+You’ll have both the taste of the cookie and in the spreadable form of peanut butter.

 With the ingredients not containing any nuts or seeds, cookie butter is rich in protein, fat, sugar but less in fiber.